The South Fork of the American River

 American River Organizations

-American River Conservancy - The American River Conservancy manages the put-in at Chili Bar and is actively involved in South Fork environmental issues.
-The American River Conservancy conducts conservation, education, and stewardship programs to protect and enhance native fisheries, vanishing plant and animal communities, scenic vistas, cultural heritage and recreational lands within the American and Cosumnes River watersheds which lie in the foothills of the eastern Sacramento Valley.
+American River Conservancy – The American River Conservancy manages the put-in at Chili Bar and is actively involved in South Fork environmental issues.
+The American River Conservancy conducts conservation, education, and stewardship programs to protect and enhance native fisheries, vanishing plant and animal communities, scenic vistas, cultural heritage, and recreational lands within the American and Cosumnes River watersheds which lie in the foothills of the eastern Sacramento Valley.

-American River Natural History Association - This Sacramento organization focuses on the Main American and the American River Parkway.
-A public benefit corporation for the purpose of promoting, aiding and augmenting the education activities of the Sacramento County park system.
-The American River Natural History Association (ARNHA) was formed by concerned citizens when reduced county budgets meant possible closure of the Effie Yeaw Nature Center and the end of the county's education programs.
+American River Natural History Association – This Sacramento organization focuses on the Main American and the American River Parkway.
+A public benefit corporation for the purpose of promoting, aiding, and augmenting the education activities of the Sacramento County park system.
+The American River Natural History Association (ARNHA) was formed by concerned citizens when reduced county budgets meant the possible closure of the Effie Yeaw Nature Center and the end of the county’s education programs.

-American River Parkway Foundation - Founded in 1983 their mission is to support the preservation, protection, enhancement and appreciation of the natural resources of the American River Parkway.
-Their programs include Adopt the Parkway, Down River Day, Great American River Clean-up, Volunteer Coordination and Volunteer Center at William Pond Recreation Area.
+American River Parkway Foundation – Founded in 1983 their mission is to support the preservation, protection, enhancement, and appreciation of the natural resources of the American River Parkway.
+Their programs include Adopt the Parkway, Down River Day, Great American River Clean-up, Volunteer Coordination, and Volunteer Center at William Pond Recreation Area.

 American River Water Education Center - Located at Folsom Dam, they offer an exciting way to experience the watershed of the American River and appreciate the importance of water in California.